 - Promote healthy food and beverage choices

 - School hosts field trips to local farms

 - School utilizes promotions or special food events

 St. Paul Lutheran School aims to teach, model, encourage, and support healthy eating by students.
-Nutrition education is design to provide students with the knowledge and skills necessary to promote and protect their health.
+Nutrition education provides students with the knowledge and skills necessary to promote and protect their health.

 - Nutrition education will include enjoyable, developmentally appropriate, culturally relevant, and participatory activities, such as cooking demonstrations or lessons, promotions, taste testing, farm visits, and school gardens.

 - Nutrition education will be included in the Health curriculum so that instruction is sequential and follows the Illinois State Standards for Nutrition.
 Nutrition Education is integrated into other classroom instruction through subjects such as math, science, language arts, and social sciences.

 - The school teaches students nutrition education using scientifically-based, up-to-date nutrition information consistent with the Dietary Guidelines for Americans.
 St. Paul Lutheran School will include in the health education curriculum the following essential topics on healthy eating: